 -

 Description This webinar will explore how instructors can provide effective feedback for students.
 Is your feedback changing the student in some positive way?
-If not, learn how to craft feedback...
+If not, learn how to craft feedback than consistently will.
+We will delve into different types of feedback and what the research shows is the most effective way to make a positive...
 Continue Reading →

 Free